 Dobson knows very well that his making such a public statement could kill Thompson’s potential chance for the Republican nomination with several million people who love James Dobson and listen to him faithfully.
 It seems that he has learned the political power game very well over the past twenty-five years.
 Now he is using his influence to impact a potential nominee of the Republican Party for reasons that may be only fully known to him.

 A Thompson spokesman responded by saying "Fred Thompson is indeed a Christian.
 He was baptized into the Church of Christ."
-A Focus on the Family spokesmen responded, in an attempt to clarify Dobson’s position, by saying "Dobson didn’t believe Thompson belonged to a non-Christian faith, [but he] has never known Thomson to be a committed Christian—someone who openly talks about his faith."
+A Focus on the Family spokesmen responded, in an attempt to clarify Dobson’s position, by saying "Dobson didn’t believe Thompson belonged to a non-Christian faith,

 Well, there you have it.
 A new, non-biblical, culturally conservative definition of what makes a person who professes faith in Christ to be real or not.
 If they openly talk about faith they are in and if they don’t they are not.